Skip to main content

 Cloning a private repo

-Cloning a private repo requires you to log in.
-An automatic way to login using an OAuth application is provided to simplify the process.
 When doing a first checkout, you might see a screen pop up like this:

 When you look at the URL, you'll see that the application is attempting to log in to GitHub.
-When cloning a repository from a different Git provider, Conveyor will log in to the corresponding provider, ensuring smooth interaction with all major Git platforms.
+When cloning a repository from a different Git provider, Conveyor will log in to the corresponding provider, ensuring smooth interaction with most major Git platforms.

 If you would like to learn how to customize your IDE, you can continue with this tutorial.